What are Circuit Switching and Packet Switching? With examples.

 Retransmission is done by sending a packet again, which has been lost on the underlying packet switching network.

-In Virtual Circuit switching a connection is set up before any user data.
-While in packet network no setup of initial connection.
+In Virtual Circuit switching, a connection is set up before any user data.
+While in a packet network no setup of initial connection.

 Example of Virtual Circuit Switching Protocols:

 TCP is the transport layer protocol.
-Used to set up a virtual connection between a source and destination applications.
-TCP uses the underlying IP layer, which is an implementation of a packet switching network layer.
-The TCP connection is identified by a connection identifier.
+Used to set up a virtual connection between source and destination applications.
+TCP uses the underlying IP layer, which is an implementation of a packet-switching network layer.
+A connection identifier identifies the TCP connection.
 Each connection is a unique pair of TCP endpoints.
 A TCP endpoint is the pair of an IP address and port.

 Example of Virtual Circuit: